LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Experiments

 \subsection{Visualization}

-In addition to quantitative analysis, we also qualitatively compare LightOcc with its baseline, i.e. FlashOcc, and show their occupancy predictions in~\cref{fig:visualization}.
-The obvious improvement in visualization is marked by rectangles.
-It can be found that the objects' height occupancy predicted by LightOcc is more precise than FlashOcc, such as the barriers in the first column and the pedestrian in the third column.
-Besides, the street lamp and traffic light in the second column have more complete structures in our prediction, while they are truncated in the prediction of FlashOcc.
-These qualitative results highlight the effectiveness of Lightweight Spatial Embedding in storing the height information of the driving scene and supplementing it to the BEV features for better prediction.
+We qualitatively compare LightOcc with FlashOcc~\cite{yu2023flashocc} and COTR~\cite{ma2024cotr}, and show their occupancy predictions in Fig.~\ref{fig:visualization}.
+It can be found that the objects' height occupancy predicted by LightOcc is more precise than that predicted by FlashOcc.
+Specifically, the street lamp and traffic light have more complete structures in our prediction, while they are truncated in the prediction of FlashOcc.
+Compared with FlashOCC, COTR has a clear advantage in predicting height structures, benefiting from its compact voxel representation that accurately captures height information.
+However, the prediction accuracy of COTR still lags behind LightOCC, and according to the results in Tab.~\ref{tab:efficiency}, its FPS is only about 1/3 that of LightOCC.
+These visual results demonstrate that LightOcc exhibits superior perception capabilities and robustness in challenging or unconventional driving scenes.

+For complex scenes such as tunnels, overpasses, and aerial obstacles, voxels are not all concentrated near the ground, which poses greater challenges for BEV-based methods.
+We visualized the prediction results of LightOCC in these scenes and present them in Fig~\ref{fig:visz}.
+It can be observed that LightOCC also achieves strong prediction capability in these scenes, demonstrating that the lightweight spatial embedding is capable of effectively extracting and compressing complex height distribution.

+However, the current LightOcc still has several limitations, which introduce discrepancies in its prediction outputs, as illustrated in Fig.~\ref{fig:vis_fail}.
+Typical examples include misclassification of semantically similar classes, inaccurate predictions for distant regions due to insufficient visual information, and inaccurate modeling of roadside structures under low-light conditions.
+These challenges represent key directions for our future research and improvement.